gjbex/Fortran-for-programmers/docs/hands-on/README.md

    The program multiplies each element of the array by a number that is given as a command line argument, and writes the resulting matrix to a file, the name of which is given as a second command line argument.

+   You find an example of such a file in the repository.